-It's important to the Museum's mission!
 Volunteers are an integral part of the Maxwell Museum of Anthropology team.
-Our volunteer crew has been hard at work since 2004 and has processed over 4,200 boxes of artifacts, including rehousing collections in archival materials and generating detailed catalog records.
-Volunteers have also helped make object mounts for over 1,120 square feet of shelving, and have photographed thousands of objects.
+The volunteer crew has been hard at work since 2004 and has processed over 4,600 boxes of artifacts by rehousing collections in archival materials and generating detailed catalog records.
+These collections come from important archaeological sites including, Tijeras Pueblo, San Gabriel del Yunque, Tonque Pueblo, Sapawe, Gallinas Springs, Comanche Springs, collections from the Taos area, and the site of Walakpa (located in Alaska).
+Volunteers have also helped make object mounts for over 1,120 square feet of shelving and have photographed thousands of objects.
 This work is incredibly important to the Maxwell Museum's mission—it improves the long-term preservation of collections, as well as making them more accessible to researchers.
-This work has supported advanced archaeological research and has even helped the Museum get grant funds.
+This work has supported advanced archaeological research and has even helped the Museum get funding from grants.